 1. Has submitted a Notice of Commencement of Business, etc..

 2. The Non-resident does not reside in the location where he/she is responsible for paying tax, but has a tax agent

 3. Has submitted a tax return form for income tax for the year preceding the relevant year.

 *Note: A Tax Agent is someone who is responsible for giving notices from the Tax office in Japan to the Non-resident, and is also responsible for submitting tax return forms and making tax payments on the non-residents behalf.
 (Tax Agent may be a company or an individual.)

 Some requirements for foreign corporations to receive “Certificate of Exemption from Withholding”

 1. Has submitted a Notice of Acquisition of the Status of Foreign Ordinary Corporation

-|An income tax convention would reduce the withholding of the income tax.
-To apply for the reduction, it is necessary to submit the application or claim for refund to the district director of the local tax office through the payer of domestic source income (lessee).|
+Withholding tax may be exempted or reduced pursuant to the provisions of the tax treaty.
+To apply for such exemption or reduction, it is necessary to submit the application or claim for a refund to the director of the local tax office via the payer of withholding income tax in Japan (lessee).

 Non-resident owners may receive a refund from the withheld amount by filling out a final income tax return from February 16th to March 15th of the following year.

 *Note 1 The tax rate may change in the event of a revision of the tax law.